-Figma vs. Sketch: Who Wins the War on Multiplayer Design?By Daniel Schwarz
+Figma or Sketch: Who Wins the War on Multiplayer Design?By Daniel Schwarz

 Multiplayer designing is when there is more than one designer working on the same design file, and since multiplayer is the flagship feature of Figma App, designers have been wondering: Figma or Sketch?

-The concept of working in a design team (as opposed to companies with only one resident designer) is becoming more and more common every day, and the technology to allow multiple designers to work on the same design file is improving.
+Working in a design team (as opposed to companies with only one resident designer) is becoming more and more common every day, and the technology to allow multiple designers to work on the same design file, at the same time, is improving.
 So which app should you be using, and if you are the only designer, do you even need multiplayer?

 But isn’t this multiplayer thing just a big gimmick?